slateci/slateci.github.io/_posts/2019-10-07-summer-updates.md

 - Clemson University added a SLATE cluster, `clemson-dev`
 - University of Washington experimenting with SLATE
 - A number of Internet 2 testbed sites have been added.

+## Minislate/Slatelite
+- CVMFS Support has been added to both environments
+- Slatelite now has an option to automatically join federation
+- Minislate builds will now be available on Dockerhub
+- Minislate deployment time has been reduced to 5 minutes